- Top Eight Things To Do in London with Tweens

 Before you leave take a peek at the Caxton Bar.
 With its dark walls, leather-backed-chairs and fireplaces it’s the masculine counterpart to the feminine tearooms.
 It’s cozy in its own way and the heart of St. Ermin’s dramatic history.

-Winston Churchill’s special operations team made its home here during WWII, as did MI6.
-Their members drank frequented bar.
-And naturally, so did the foreign agents trying to turn them (and some succeeded, infamously).
+Winston Churchill’s WWIIspecial operations team made its home here starting in July 1940 , as did MI6.
+Their members frequented the bar.
+When they weren’t training secret agents in tram secret agents in sabotage, resistance and guerrilla warfare they frequented the hotel’s bar.
+So did the foreign agents trying to turn them (and some succeeded).

 Churchill also gave several speeches and press conferences at a meeting hall next door.
 There isn’t a record of a bar tab, but the staff believe it’s likely he knocked back a few cocktails here afterward.

-If you’re inspired by your visit to learn more, you can buy a book that delves into St. Ermin’s cloak-and-dagger history in the hotel gift shop.
+If you’re inspired learn more, in 2021 the hotel installed a permanent display of original WWII secret agent equipmen, from clandestine weaponry and communications to escape and evasion tools.
+You can buy a book that delves into St. Ermin’s cloak-and-dagger history in the hotel gift shop.

 2. Harry Potter Studio Tour